David Scott: Early life and education

 Scott was born June 6, 1932, at Randolph Field (for which he received his middle name) near San Antonio, Texas.
 His father was Tom William Scott, a fighter pilot in the United States Army Air Corps who would rise to the rank of brigadier general; his mother was Marian Scott.
 Scott lived his earliest years at Randolph Field, where his father was stationed, before moving to an air base in Indiana, and then in 1936 to Manila in the Philippines, then under U.S. rule.
 David remembered his father as a strict disciplinarian.
 The family returned to the United States in December 1939.
 By the time of the attack on Pearl Harbor in 1941, the family was living in San Antonio again; shortly thereafter Tom Scott was deployed overseas.

-As it was felt that he needed more discipline than he would receive with his father gone for three years, David was sent to Texas Military Institute, spending his summers at Hermosa Beach in California with his father's college friend, David Shattuck, after whom he had been named.
+As it was felt that he needed more discipline than he would receive with his father gone for three years, Scott was sent to Texas Military Institute, spending his summers at Hermosa Beach in California with his father's college friend, David Shattuck, after whom he had been named.
 Determined to become a pilot like his father, David built many model airplanes and watched with fascination war films about flying.
 By the time of Tom Scott's return, David was old enough to be allowed to go up in a military aircraft with him, and in David Scott's autobiography remembered it as "the most exciting thing I had ever experienced".